PopCap Games: History

 Their first game as PopCap was Bejeweled, a gem-swapping game, which was supported on all major platforms and given an award by Computer Gaming World Hall Of Fame in 2002.
 The company expanded in 2005 with the acquisition of Sprout Games, a casual games developer company in Seattle like PopCap Games, started by James Gwertzman.

 Sprout Games created the game Feeding Frenzy.
 The Sprout team helped PopCap make a sequel to the game, Feeding Frenzy 2: Shipwreck Showdown, with Gwertzman becoming the director of business development at PopCap.
 In early 2006, PopCap International was opened, based in Dublin working on product localization, mobile games development, marketing, sales, and business development.

 PopCap began another round of expansion in July 2007 by buying other casual game developers including the creator of an online consumer portal, SpinTop Games.
 One week prior, the company acquired the Chicago-based development house Retro64, founded by Mike Boeh, which is best known for their retro-arcade action and puzzle titles.
 After the acquisitions, the PopCap logo was rebranded, dropping the "Games" portion.
 PopCap's premium games list on their website are mixed with other games from other developers/distributors.
 PopCap hosted several games on PopCap.com and other websites, online and premium, until 2014, when they stopped offering games from their site.

 On April 5, 2011, PopCap announced the creation of a new subsidiary, 4th and Battery, started in order to create "edgier" games.
 Their first creation was the game Unpleasant Horse.

 On July 12, 2011, Electronic Arts announced that it was acquiring PopCap for $650 million with an additional $100 million stock option.
 On August 21, 2012, PopCap laid off 50 employees in North America in a move to address a shift to mobile and free-to-play games and evaluated ceasing operations of its Dublin studio.
 The Dublin studio was closed on September 24, 2012.

 In 2014, Vechey was the last of the founders to announce his departure from the company.
-This followed Kalpaka's resignation earlier the same year.
+This followed Kapalka's resignation earlier the same year.
 Fiete left in 2010, prior to PopCap's acquisition by EA.

 Games developed

-PopCap has developed over 50 games over the past 20 years.
+PopCap has developed over 60 games over the past 25 years.
 Games developed by PopCap include Bejeweled, Plants vs. Zombies, Peggle, and Bookworm.